mergermarket/cdflow2/docs/cdflow2/design.md

 * `/release` - during the release command this is used to collect the information to save in the release.
 For the commands that run Terraform this is where the release is retrieved to.
 * `/cache` - available as a place to cache data between runs.

-### `Setup` RPC
+### Setup RPC

 The Setup RPC is invoked when the user runs the [`setup` command](commands/setup).

-#### Setup Request
+#### SetupRequest Properties

-Action
+`Action`
 : Always "setup".

-Commit
+`Commit`
 : The id of the Git commit.

-Component
+`Component`
 : The name of the component inferred from the Git repo name (or passed explicitly by the user).

-Config
+`Config`
 : Config in [cdflow.yaml](cdflow-yaml-reference) under `config` > `params`.

-Env
+`Env`
 : The environment variables set for the main `cdflow2` process.

-ReleaseRequirements
+`ReleaseRequirements`
 : This is a map of string arrays.
 The keys are the names of builds and the values are "needs" declared by each build (this is described in more detail in the ConfigureRelease RPC below).

-#### Setup Response
+#### SetupResponse Properties

+`Success`
-* `Success` - boolean value indicating success or failure.
+: Boolean value indicating success or failure.

-### `ConfigureRelease` RPC
+### ConfigureRelease RPC

 The ConfigureRelease RPC is invoked at the almost at start of the [release command](commands/release).
-There is first a call to each build container to collect the "needs" of each build (an array of string identifiers), then this RPC is invoked to provide the config for each build in the form of environment variables - for example a build that needs to upload a lambda function would indicate a "lambda" need.
+There is first a call to each build container to collect the "needs" of each build (an array of string identifiers), then this RPC is invoked to provide the config for each build in the form of environment variables\n: for example a build that needs to upload a lambda function would indicate a "lambda" need.
 The config container would then add environment variables containing the AWS credentials and the name of the bucket to upload to.
 The exact details of these interfaces are a contract between the build and config containers and are outside the scope of `cdflow2` itself.

-#### ConfigureReleaseRequest
+#### ConfigureReleaseRequest Properties

-* `Action` - always "configure_release".
+`Action`
+: Always "configure_release".

+`Commit`
-* `Commit` - the id of the Git commit.
+: The id of the Git commit.

+`Component`
-* `Component` - the name of the component inferred from the Git repo name (or passed explicitly by the user).
+: The name of the component inferred from the Git repo name (or passed explicitly by the user).

+`Config`
-* `Config` - config in [cdflow.yaml](cdflow-yaml-reference) under `config` > `params`.
+: Config in [cdflow.yaml](cdflow-yaml-reference) under `config` > `params`.

+`Env`
-* `Env` - the environment variables set for the main `cdflow2` process.
+: The environment variables set for the main `cdflow2` process.

+`ReleaseRequirements`
-* `ReleaseRequirements` - this is a map of string arrays.
+: This is a map of string arrays.
 The keys are the names of builds and the values are "needs" declared by each build (described above).

+`Version`
-* `Version` - the version string passed to the [release command](commands/release).
+: The version string passed to the [release command](commands/release).

-#### ConfigureReleaseResponse
+#### ConfigureReleaseResponse Properties

+`AdditionalMetadata`
-* `AdditionalMetadata` - string keys and values that are added to the `release` Terraform variable to make additional infomration available during deployment (e.g. the config container might receive a `team` parameter and want to make this available to the Terraform code).
+: String keys and values that are added to the `release` Terraform variable to make additional infomration available during deployment (e.g. the config container might receive a `team` parameter and want to make this available to the Terraform code).

+`Env`
-* `Env` - a map of environment maps.
+: A map of environment maps.
 The keys at the top level are the names of the builds (i.e. the keys user `builds` in [cdflow.yaml](cdflow-yaml-reference)) and the values are maps of environment variable names and values for each build.

+`Success`
-* `Success` - boolean value indicating success or failure.
+: Boolean value indicating success or failure.

-### `UploadRelease` RPC
+### UploadRelease RPC

 The UploadRelease RPC is invoked at the end of the [release command](commands/release) in order to persist the release data collected in the `/release` volume.
 Since the container persists since the preceeding ConfigureRelease RPC the data provided is not repeated and the configure container must hold onto what it needs.

-#### UploadReleaseRequest
+#### UploadReleaseRequest Properties

-* `Action` - always "upload_release"
+`Action`
+: Always "upload_release"

+`TerraformImage`
-* `TerraformImage` - the unique Terraform docker image id to ensure that the same version of Terraform is always used with this release.
+: The unique Terraform docker image id to ensure that the same version of Terraform is always used with this release.
 The config container is responsible for adding this to the persisted release (not sure why this should be the config container rather than `cdflow2` adding it to the release volume directly - could be a future simplification of this interface).

-#### UploadReleaseResponse
+#### UploadReleaseResponse Properties

+`Message`
-* `Message` - a message to be displayed to the user (not sure why this is here since the config container can interact directly with the user now - could be removed as a future simplification of this interface).
+: A message to be displayed to the user (not sure why this is here since the config container can interact directly with the user now - could be removed as a future simplification of this interface).

+`Success`
-* `Success` - boolean value indicating success or failure.
+: Boolean value indicating success or failure.

-### `PrepareTerraform` RPC
+### PrepareTerraform RPC

 The PrepareTerraform RPC is invoked at the start of a command that runs Terraform (i.e.
 [deploy](commands/deploy), [destroy](commands/destroy) or [shell](commands/shell)).
 Its job is to download the saved release to the `/release` mapped volume, provide the [Terraform backend configuration](https://www.terraform.io/docs/language/settings/backends/configuration.html), and to provide environment variables passed to terraform (typically credentials used by Terraform providers).

-#### PrepareTerraformRequest
+#### PrepareTerraformRequest Properties

-* `Action` - always "prepare_terraform".
+`Action`
+: Always "prepare_terraform".

+`Commit`
-* `Commit` - the id of the Git commit.
+: The id of the Git commit.

+`Component`
-* `Component` - the name of the component inferred from the Git repo name (or passed explicitly by the user).
+: The name of the component inferred from the Git repo name (or passed explicitly by the user).

+`Config`
-* `Config` - config in [cdflow.yaml](cdflow-yaml-reference) under `config` > `params`.
+: Config in [cdflow.yaml](cdflow-yaml-reference) under `config` > `params`.

+`Env`
-* `Env` - the environment variables set for the main `cdflow2` process.
+: The environment variables set for the main `cdflow2` process.

+`EnvName`
-* `EnvName` - the name of the environment passed to the command (e.g. [deploy](commands/deploy)).
+: The name of the environment passed to the command (e.g. [deploy](commands/deploy)).

-* `StateShouldExist` - optional boolean.
+`StateShouldExist`
+: Optional boolean.
 Where present will cause validation that the statefile either does or doesn't exist (always provided for [deploy](commands/deploy)).

+`Version`
-* `Version` - the version string passed to the command (e.g. [deploy](commands/deploy)).
+: The version string passed to the command (e.g. [deploy](commands/deploy)).

-#### PrepareTerraformResponse
+#### PrepareTerraformResponse Properties

+`Env`
-* `Env` - map of environment variable names and values to use for the Terraform container.
+: Map of environment variable names and values to use for the Terraform container.

+`Success`
-* `Success` - boolean value indicating success or failure.
+: Boolean value indicating success or failure.

+`TerraformImage`
-* `TerraformImage` - the Terraform image identifier to run.
+: The Terraform image identifier to run.

+`TerraformBackendType`
-* `TerraformBackendType` - the [Terraform backend type](https://www.terraform.io/docs/language/settings/backends/configuration.html#backend-types) - e.g. "s3".
+:  The [Terraform backend type](https://www.terraform.io/docs/language/settings/backends/configuration.html#backend-types):  e.g. "s3".

+`TerraformBackendConfig`
-* `TerraformBackendConfig` - deprecated: old mechanism for passing Terraform backend config that didn't support hiding sensitive values.
+:  DEPRECATED: Old mechanism for passing Terraform backend config that didn't support hiding sensitive values.

+`TerraformBackendConfigParameters`
-* `TerraformBackendConfigParameters` - map of Terraform backend config parameters.
+:  Map of Terraform backend config parameters.
 Each value is a futher map containing `Value` and `DisplayValue`. `DisplayValue` should be provided where the value is sensitive (the display value will be displayed instead between square brackets to indicate it is a placeholder for the actual value).

-## Builds
+## Build Plugins

 [cdflow.yaml](cdflow-yaml-reference) can container zero or more named builds under the `builds` key.
 Each build must have an `image` property, which is used to create a build container for that build.
 Build containers are